hitechlinux/icecast-autoinstaller/README.md

   $ `./create.sh myiceuser mypassword`

-  `myiceuser` = User Which Which you will login with Filezilla to upload .mp3 into `music/` folder.
+  `myiceuser` = User Which you will login with Filezilla to upload .mp3 into `music/` folder.

   `mypassword` = `myiceuser` password.